US Disaster Recovery Programs

 On the islands of St. Thomas and St. Croix in the US Virgin Islands, Episcopal Relief & Development and the Episcopal Diocese of the Virgin Islands initially provided cash and cash vouchers for food, water and critical supplies for several hundred people in the aftermath of the hurricanes.
 On Tortola and Virgin Gorda in the British Virgin Islands, Episcopal Relief & Development targeted support for drinking water, tarps, plywood and nails.

 Episcopal Relief & Development is supporting the joint effort of the Dioceses of East Carolina and North Carolina who are working together to provide migrant and seasonal farmworkers after being displaced by Hurricane Florence in September 2018.
 Immediately following the storm, the Episcopal Farmworkers’ Ministry was able to identify families and camps in need and effectively distributed assistance.
 The community stepped up to the challenge and supported their efforts by donating money, volunteering and collecting food and other items.
-Supporters from the Triangle set up a Facebook page to coordinate efforts and get donations: Farmworker Solidarity Project.
 The Episcopal Farmworkers’ Ministry continues to work with the affected migrant communities.